Lincoln Journal Star: The Lincoln Journal

 On September 7, 1867, Charles Henry Gere founded the Nebraska Commonwealth.
-A member of the prominent Gere family, Gere was a New York native and Civil War veteran.
-As an attorney who had studied law in Baltimore, Gere quickly became an important figure in Nebraska, serving as the private secretary of the state's first governor.
+A member of the prominent Gere family, Gere was a New York state native and American Civil War (1861-1865) veteran of the United States Army / Union Army.
+As an attorney-at-law who had studied law in Baltimore, Gere quickly became an important figure in Nebraska, serving as the private secretary of the former Nebraska Territory (1854-1867), and the new state's first elected Governor of Nebraska.
 Gere spearheaded numerous local issues, specifically favoring the idea that all state government functions should be housed in one city as opposed to scattering them across the state.
-As such, Gere became an important voice in the nascent state capital, Lincoln, and the Nebraska Commonwealth became its first newspaper.
+As such, Gere became an important voice in the nascent state capital town of Lincoln, and the Nebraska Commonwealth became its first newspaper.